AriPunavuori/XR-Interaction-Toolkit/Assets/XR-Interaction-Toolkit_README.txt

 3. Locomotion_Teleportation

-- Add Teleportation component to XROrigin
+- Add Teleportation Provider component to XROrigin
-- Add Teleportation are component to plane
+- Add Teleportation area component to plane
 - Confirm that teleporting is working (Triggers with Grip button on both controllers when has valid target)

 4. Locomotion_Continuous_Move